sysdiglabs/terraform-aws-secure-for-cloud/use-cases/org-three-way-ecs.md

 - **User Infrastructure Setup**:

+This is the scenario we're going to recreate

-  1. Management Account
+  1. Management Account / Accounts
-    - Organizational Cloudtrail with no SNS activation
+    - Eithere there is an Organizational Cloudtrail reporting to the log archive account
+    - Or several accounts reporting to the same log archive account
   2. Log Archive Account
     - Cloudtrail-S3 bucket, with event notification to an SNS > SQS
-  3. Member Account
+  3. Workload/Security Member Account
     - Sysdig Secure for cloud deployment
     - Existing VPC network setup.